mr2wei/AI-PDF-Summariser/README.md

 ## Limitations
 - It doesn't handle calculating math problems well since I haven't implemented any way for the AI to run equations.

-## Current Progress
-- Using function calling to allow the AI to get text from any page in the PDF.

-## Issues
-- Rendering latex is very finicky and doesn't always work.